Your kidneys are two bean-shaped organs that regulate important functions in your body, such as:

 - lightheadedness while standing, but not while sitting

-The specific causes of nutcracker syndrome can vary.
-Some people are born with certain blood vessel variations that can lead to symptoms of nutcracker syndrome.
-Others can develop the syndrome due to changes within the abdomen.
+The specific causes of nutcracker syndrome can vary. are born with certain blood vessel variations that can lead to symptoms of nutcracker syndrome. can develop the syndrome due to changes within the abdomen.
 Symptoms are more common in females in their 20s and 30s, but it can affect anyone of any age.

 Some conditions that may increase the chance of developing nutcracker syndrome include: